FrancescoCoding/Harvest-Time/README.md

 # Harvest Time - Node Web Scraper

 This is a Node application that uses Puppeteer to scrape information from websites.
-Puppeteer drives headless Chrome over the DevTools Protocol, allowing you to build robust, high-quality scrapers and obtain information from websites protected by authentication.
+Puppeteer drives headless Chrome over the DevTools Protocol, allowing you to build robust, high-quality scrapers and obtain information from websites protected by authentication, and obtain its data.

 ### Harvest Time is a Node-based web scraper that utilizes [Puppeteer](https://github.com/puppeteer/puppeteer) to get past the login page directly from the Node environment.